 More details For more detailed usage notes please consult the DrawSVGPlugin API documentation.
 Get your hands on DrawSVGPlugin.
 Dboudro/AnimateSVGText.
 SVG Morpheus - Morph SVG icons.
 Animated SVG Icons: Using Snap.svg to animate SVG icons.
 SVG Animation and CSS Transforms: A Complicated Love Story.
 The following is a guest post by Jack Doyle, author of the GreenSock Animation Platform (GSAP).

-Browser bugs & inconsistencies First, check out these animated GIFs showing the exact same CSS animation of two <rect> elements in various browsers (at least as of November 2014): Here's a video demonstrating those bugs: A solution.
-Vivus.js - svg animation.
+Browser bugs & inconsistencies First, check out these animated GIFs showing the exact same CSS animation of two <rect> elements in various browsers (at least as of November 2014): Vivus.js - svg animation.
 SVG animation using jquery.
 Tips for Creating Accessible SVG.
 A different form of accessible data – a 3d topographical map of Diventer, Netherlands.

-Photo: Ronald Rugenbrink.
+Photo: Ronald Rugenbrink Scalable Vector Graphics (SVG) exists in a quantum state of accessibility.
+Which is to say that SVG is both accessible and inaccessible at the same time.
 Animate SVG icons with CSS and Snap.
 How to optimize SVG code and animate an SVG icon using CSS and Snap.svg library.